loopdash/loopdash/src/glossary/gallery.md

 title: Gallery - Loopdash
 h1: Gallery
 h2: What does it mean?
-summary: Gallery is a WordPress plugin that allows users to easily create and manage image galleries on their website.
+description: Gallery is a WordPress plugin that allows users to easily create and manage image galleries on their website.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly